datacite/homepage/source/events.html.md

 # Upcoming DataCite Webinars

-## Repository Implementation Webinar - Wednesday, March 26, 2019, 8:00am PST/4:00pm GMT
+## Repository Implementation Webinar - Wednesday, March 26, 2019, 17:00-18.00 CET

-Join us on March 26th at 8:00am PST/4:00pm GMT for a webinar on repository implementation of our COUNTER Code of Practice for Research Data and Make Data Count recommendations.
+Join us on March 26th at 17.00 CET for a webinar on repository implementation of our COUNTER Code of Practice for Research Data and Make Data Count recommendations.
 This webinar will feature a panel of developers from repositories that have implemented or are about to release standardized data metrics: Dataverse, Dryad, and Zenodo.
 We will interview each repository on their implementation process.
 This recorded discussion between our technical team and repositories,